cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Yes
         - answer: Not sure
         - answer: No
-    - statement: In school we learn how to write a formal e-mail.
+    - statement: In school we learn how to write an e-mail.
       responses:
         - answer: Yes
         - answer: Not sure